 - Ground truth availability; you will most likely encounter cases where you don’t have real-time ground truth collection and might have to rely on upstream systems or even human annotators to collect actual labels.

 - Model biases that stem from algorithmic biases or dataset biases or sometimes both.

 - Black box models where predictions are unexplainable and could cause compliance issues.

 - Not tracking model metadata in production for lineage traceability.
-This one doesn’t have to be an issue when you use a metadata store like Neptune.ai—learn more here.
+This one doesn’t have to be an issue when you use a metadata store like neptune.ai— single place to manage all metadata.

 A solution you can use is to perform data slicing to analyze segments of your model’s predictions and test for bias.
 Some tools can automatically do this for you.
 Some biases peculiar to the dataset can also be prevented and/or eliminated through production data validation test cases.
 Biases peculiar to the model can be detected through the model metadata and/or metrics.

 PRO-TIP: You may also want to take a look at Google’s new web-based data exploration tool Know Your Data which, according to them, helps researchers, engineers, product teams, and decision-makers understand datasets to improve data quality, and helping mitigate fairness and bias issues.

 Best practices for monitoring Machine Learning models in production

 It should be clear at this point, there’s a lot of work still to be done beyond deploying your model(s) to production.